Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

 That's it!
-Now with this you will be able to use Mesibo Calls.
+Now with this, you will be able to use Mesibo Calls.
 Now, when you make or receive call you will see mesibo call fragment visible that performs functions like accept call, decline call and many more.

 # Customization of Mesibo calls fragment

-Mesibo calls returns fragment while incoming and outgoing calls, these fragments display you calls UI and handles action of the user.
-Since it returns fragment it becomes extreamly easy for someone to create own fragment and return custom fragment instead of deafualt fragment.
+Mesibo calls return fragment while incoming and outgoing calls, these fragments display you call UI and handles the action of the user.
+Since it returns fragment it becomes extremely easy for someone to create own fragment and return custom fragment instead of default fragment.

 To use Mesibo call fragments -